raghulk/iSchool-website/README.md

 - Used C#, HTML and jQuery

 - Used JsGrid for the employment and accordions for undergraduate and graduate degrees, used dialogs for faculty and staff.
 Used multiple functions to get the Co-op Information and Employment Information.
-Used RTT theme colors to match RIT branding.
+Used RIT theme colors to match RIT branding.

 - Requires Windows machine and Visual Studio installed to view the live version.